How do I know if there is a system problem with Blackboard or Turnitin?

 What is the difference between a Blackboard Course and Organisation?

-Blackboard Organisations are set up specifically to support student learning that takes place outside of the formal Blackboard course structure for a module or programme.
-How to request an organisation.
+Blackboard Organisations are set up specifically to support student learning that takes place outside of the formal Blackboard course structure for a single module or programme.

 Organisations continue from one year to the next and are not part of the annual rollover process, unlike courses that have a new course area set up each academic year.
 Organisations have the same features and tools as a Course.